influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 On each InfluxDB OSS instance you want to monitor, do the following:

 1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/).
-2. Click **Setup Instructions** under **Scrape InfluxDB OSS Metrics**, and complete the Telegraf Setup instructions.
+2. Click **Setup Instructions** under **Scrape InfluxDB OSS Metrics**.
+3. Complete the Telegraf Setup instructions.

       {{% note %}}
 For your API token, generate a new token or use an existing All Access token.
 If you run Telegraf as a service, edit your init script to set the environment variable and ensure its available to the service.
       {{% /note %}}

 Telegraf runs quietly in the background (no immediate output appears), and Telegraf begins pushing metrics to your InfluxDB Cloud account.

 ## View the Monitoring dashboard